Although the Polish economy is expected to slow down, however, due to lower economic activity in Europe and labour shortages in the domestic market.

-In May, the World Bank expected Polish gross domestic product (GDP) to reach 3.3 percent in 2017 and 3.2 percent in 2018.
+In May, the World Bank expected Polish gross domestic product (GDP) to reach 3.3 percent.

 “Economic growth at 4%, fiscal deficit below 3%, and inflation under control – all of this means that the Polish economy is in good shape,” says Carlos Piñerúa, World Bank Country Manager for Poland and the Baltic States.
 “In the medium-term, however, the economy faces certain challenges.
 For instance, entrepreneurs are already struggling to find workers – an issue that could become exacerbated by the lower retirement age that was put in place in October this year.
 Poland’s policymakers need to focus, therefore, on increasing productivity, investing in human capital, and implementing policies that support the integration of workers from abroad.”

-The World Bank’s forecast for Central Europe for 2017 and 2018 is 3.7% and 3.4%, respectively.
+The World Bank’s forecast for Central Europe is 3.7% and 3.4%, respectively.
 The GDP growth estimate for the Europe and Central Asia region overall has been revised up from 1.9% to 2.2% in 2017, representing the strongest growth in the region since 2011.

 Despite these important gains, however, the region still faces challenges that are testing political and economic cohesion.
 According to the report, new technologies are impacting the distribution of income and wealth, with many workers struggling to adjust to the new skills demand of the digital economy.
 In addition, the number of full-time, permanent jobs as a share of total employment has declined, as flexible contracts become the dominant employment arrangement for younger workers.
 This rise in the share of flexible contracts is increasing the efficiency of firms and individuals, but also creating new forms of inequality and insecurity.